iov-one/docs/docs/weave-tutorial/04-models.md

 ErrMsg = Register(4, "invalid message")
 ```

-What is with these `ErrXYZ()` calls you may think?
+What is with these `ErrXYZ()` calls, you may think?
 Well, we could return a “normal” error like `errors.New("fail")`, but we wanted two more features.
 First of all, it helps debugging enormously to have a stack trace of where the error occurred.
 For this, we use [pkg/errors](https://github.com/pkg/errors "go/pkg") that attach a stack trace to the error that can optionally be printed later with a `Printf("%+v", err)`.
 We also want to return a unique abci error code, which may be interpreted by client applications, either programmatically or to provide translations of the error message client side.

-For these reasons, weave provides some utility methods and common error types in the errors [package](https://godoc.org/github.com/iov-one/weave/errors).
+For these reasons, Weave provides some utility methods and common error types in the errors [package](https://godoc.org/github.com/iov-one/weave/errors).
 The ABCI Code attached to the error is then returned in the [DeliverTx Result](https://github.com/iov-one/weave/blob/v0.20.0/abci.go#L114-L126).

-Every package ideally can define it’s own custom error types and error codes, generally in a file called [errors.go](https://github.com/iov-one/weave/blob/master/x/sigs/errors.go).
+Every package ideally can define its own custom error types and error codes, generally in a file called [errors.go](https://github.com/iov-one/weave/blob/master/x/sigs/errors.go).
 The key elements are:

 ```go
 // ABCI Response Codes